Employee assessment without application ("automatic tax equalisation")

 All pensioners for whom an automatic tax equalisation is carried out for the first time will receive an information notice (see above, "Agreement of affected persons").
 They must reply to this using only their current account number.

 Automatic tax equalisation is subject to two conditions:

-- that the person has claimed no special expenditure (such as exceptional costs) in the two previous years and
+- that the person has claimed no special expenditure (such as extraordinary burdens) in the two previous years and

 - that a credit balance results from the tax calculation.